charukiewicz/charukiewicz-jekyll/_posts/2014-07-15-hosts-file.md

 ---
 layout: post
-title: Replacing Adblock Plus - An alternative older than the Internet itself
+title: Replacing Adblock Plus - An Alternative Older than the Internet Itself
 disqus: y
 ---